A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Introduction

-The main result of this paper, in a simplified form, is given below; for the precise statement, refer to Theorem \ref{Cor-sde}.
+The main result of the present paper, in short, is given below; for a precise statement, of Theorem \ref{Cor-sde}.
 We establish an equivalence between the measure $\nu_0$ in \eqref{mesuare-nu} and the underlying stochastic gradient system

 via a second-order Hamilton--Jacobi equation